-We traveled over 70,000 miles last year not because we had to, but because we felt it was our duty to connect with our communities of South Texas and share information about the importance of the oil & gas industry, the impact it has on the Texas economy, and in what ways it will help their communities in the short and long term.
+We traveled over 70,000 miles last year not because we had to, but because we felt it was our duty to connect with our communities of South Texas and share information about the importance of the oil & gas industry, the impact it has on the Texas economy, and the ways it will help their communities in the short and long term.
 Every STEER employee is a leader in their respective field and we all share a passion for community involvement and education which motivates us to do our very best work day in and day out.
-Below, you will find a list of our executive staff.

-Ashcraft holds a Bachelor’s degree in political science from the University of Maine with a minor in military science and leadership development.
+Ashcraft is currently pursuing an Executive MBA from the University of Texas at Austin McCombs School of Business.
+He holds a Bachelor’s degree in political science from the University of Maine with a minor in military science and leadership development.
 Upon graduation, Christopher Ashcraft received a Commission as an Officer in the United States Army where he completed his military service obligations with an honorable discharge.
+Ashcraft has twin daughters, Aurelia and Francesca.

-Justine Hall joined STEER in 2015 as the Director of Communications.
-She is responsible for communication that comes from STEER in all facets, including both regional and national media, social media, board communication and the organization’s website.
 Additionally, she is responsible for the planning and execution of STEER’s annual Eagle Ford Excellence Awards ― an event that honors those in the Eagle Ford Shale region who are doing their part to protect the environment, give back to their communities and make safety a priority.
-The event, held in November, had more than 280 in attendance with approximately 40 award entries.

 Yliana Flores’ main job function is to serve as the liaison between industry and stakeholders in the Eagle Ford Shale.
 Flores works with various groups including, local stakeholders, and elected officials such as County Judges, County Commissioners, Mayors, and City Councils to ensure a positive outlook on the industry.
 Her role benefits STEER and the oil and gas industry by consistently working to establish and maintain relationships that are vital to the community and industry.